sranam/Ready-Made-Basic-HTML-Template/README.md

 Ready Made starter HTML Template is a basic html front-end template.
 It helps developers to start their

-front-end development on the fly.
+front-end web development on the fly.

-This template is based on and inspired by [HTML5 Boilerplate](https://html5boilerplate.com/).
-Thanks a
+This template is tailored based on [HTML5 Boilerplate] (https://html5boilerplate.com/).
+Our heartfelt

-bunch to HTML5 Boilerplate and the dedicated team.
+thanks to HTML5 Boilerplate and its dedicated team.

 ## Features